Third-party logistics: Layers

 First party logistics providers (1PL) are single service providers in a specific geographic area that specialize in certain goods or shipping methods.
 Examples are: carrying companies, port operators, depot companies.
 The logistics department of a producing firm can also be a first party logistics provider if they have own transport assets and warehouses.

 Second-party logistics providers (2PL) are service providers which provide their specialized logistics services in a larger (national) geographical area than the 1PL do.
 Often there are frame contracts between the 2PL and the customer, which regulate the conditions for the transport duties that are mostly placed short term.
 2PLs provide own and external logistics resources like trucks, forklifts, warehouses etc. for transport, handling of cargo or warehouse management activities.

 Second-party logistics arose in the course of the globalization and the uprising trend of lean management when the companies began to outsource their logistics activities to focus on their own core competencies.

 Examples are courier, express and parcel services; ocean carriers, freight forwarders and transshipment providers.

 The most significant difference between a second party logistics provider and a third-party logistics provider is the fact that a 3PL provider is always integrated into the customer's system.
 The 2PL is not integrated; in contrast to the 3PL, it is only an outsourced logistics provider with no system integration.
 A 2PL works often on call (e.g. express parcel services) whereas a 3PL is almost every time informed about the workload of the near future.
 As technology progresses, the methodology for notifying a 3PL of inbound workload usually falls on API integrations that connect, for example, an E-commerce store with a fulfilment center.
 Another point that distinguishes 2PL and 3PL is the specification and customizing of services.
 A 2PL normally only provides standardized services, whereas 3PLs often provide services that are customized and specialized to the needs of their customer.
 This is possible due to long-term contracts that are usual in the third-party logistics market.
 Cost-effectiveness of a third-party logistics provider is only given over long periods of time with stable contract and profits.
 In contrast to that, second party logistics services can't be customized, concerning to the fluctuating market with hard competition and a price battle on a low level.
-And there we have another distinguishing point between 2PL and 3PL: Durability of contracts.
+Another distinguishing factor between 2PL and 3PL is the duration of contracts.
 3PL contracts are long-term contracts, whereas 2PL contracts are of low durability so that the customer is flexible in responding to market and price changes.